Source Water Protection

 - A detailed budget to include an estimated start date for the work to be performed.

 Application Review Process

 Applicants may submit a grant application either by mail or electronically using the form provided by the Minnesota Department of Health.
-Applications must be received by 4:30 PM on Thursday, October 31, 2013.
+Applications must be received by our office by 4:30 p.m. on Monday, March 31, 2014.